A Homeowner’s Guide to Frozen Pipes

 - Wind chill

-- Pipe material (metal pipes like copper often freeze faster)
+- Pipe material (metal pipes, like copper, often freeze faster)

 - Stagnant water